 Family: Cardinalidae, Cardinals

-Nesting: 3 or 4 pale blue eggs in a compact woven cup of leaves and grass placed in a sapling or bush in relatively thick vegetation and within a few feet of the ground.
+Nesting: 3 or 4 pale blue eggs in a loose cup of grass and rootlets in a bush.